-The project is being conducted by Roger Martin and Dr. Amy Shima.
+The project was conducted by Roger Martin and Dr. Amy Shima (as part of her PhD project).

 The project is looking at 3 major facets.
 Mortality, Population and Health.